-- 1 tsp vanilla
+- 1 large bowl

 - Begin by making the frosting ahead of time.
-Cream together cream cheese and coconut cream*.
-Add remaining ingredients and mix until smooth.
-Cover and place in the fridge for at least 2 hours (overnight is best).
+Cream together cream cheese and coconut cream* in a stand mixer.
+Add the cassava flour, maple syrup, vanilla extract and soy milk.
+Mix until smooth.

-- In a small bowl combine the soy milk and apple cider vinegar.
+- In a small bowl combine the soy milk and white vinegar.
 Mix until it curdles.

 - it helps to refrigerate the coconut cream ahead of time